litmuschaos/litmus-docs/website/docs/getting-started/run-your-first-workflow.md

 ## Prerequisites

-Before starting with your first ChaosChaos Scenario make sure the [Litmus ChaosCenter](resources#chaoscenter) is installed in either one of these scopes
+Before starting with your first Chaos Scenario make sure the [Litmus ChaosCenter](resources#chaoscenter) is installed in either one of these scopes

 - [Cluster Scope](../user-guides/chaoscenter-cluster-scope-installation.md)
 - [Namespace Scope](../user-guides/chaoscenter-namespace-scope-installation.md)